Topaz Sharpen AI Review + Exclusive Coupon Code

 If you don’t have ‘Auto-update preview’ toggled off, you’ll need to wait whenever you make a change to any of the options in the right side panel, which can get rather tedious.

-Finally, there’s the Save image button, to get your newly fixed photo out of Sharpen AI, and either back into Lightroom/Photoshop via the plugin integration, or to your designated output folder.
+Finally, there’s the Save image button, to get your newly fixed photo out of Topaz Sharpen, and either back into Lightroom/Photoshop via the plugin integration, or to your designated output folder.

 If you used the plugin, the image will simply save as whatever file type you selected initially – PSD, TIF or JPEG.